-- Increase acceess to conservation education
+- Increase access to conservation education

 - Provide more space for summer camps

 - Expand classes to engage region's diverse population

 - Provide visitors with hands-on learning

 In 2018, the Oregon Zoo finalized an Integrated Conservation Action Plan (ICAP).
 This plan establishes the zoo's primary conservation priorities and helps the zoo focus efforts around animals, programs and operations for greater impact.
-The ICAP helps prioritize staff resource investments and decisions; maximizes effectiveness of zoo conservation efforts; unifies the zoo's education, interpretive messaging and communication strategies to increase awareness of the zoo's conservation efforts and inspire conservation locally and globally; and aligns sustainability efforts on zoo grounds with conservation priorities.
-Staff work on the plan continues with Dr. Kathayoon Khalil, conservation impact manager, hired in 2019 to organize and support the implementation of the ICAP and conservation programs and actions.
-The ICAP continues to be used as a guiding framework for the zoo's animal conservation efforts.
+The ICAP helps prioritize staff resource investments and decisions; maximizes effectiveness of zoo conservation efforts; unifies the zoo's education, interpretive messaging and communication strategies to increase awareness of the zoo's conservation efforts and inspire conservation action locally and globally; and aligns sustainability efforts on zoo grounds with conservation priorities.